Pfern/ADER17/material/ADER17_practical.md

 - Look at position X:5793758-5799858 (compare coverage with previous examples) Notice the 3' bias, particularly in one of the replicates

-[Show the graphs of RSeqQC and Qualimap with the real data? - bring BAM files, do NOT put the whole thing in git]

 Would you be able to detect all of what you saw here using microarrays?